CLOSED 12 A.M.

 Built in 2017, the Lindenwood Library provides a warm, state-of-the-art environment for scholarly pursuit.
 The library contains a collection of books, periodicals, online resources, and other instructional and media resources.
 The materials in the library exist to support the curricular offerings of the University.
 Students may also access the resources of Lindenwood Library remotely using their student email account login and password.

 More than 100 subscription databases are available to students and faculty at no cost.
 The books and periodicals collection consists of over 80,000 books, 120,000 ebooks, and almost 300 current periodical subscriptions.
-The Media Library houses nearly 3,000 videos, in additions to a multimedia lab, audiovisual recording rooms, a theater and a Gaming Lab.
+The Media Center houses nearly 3,000 videos, in addition to a multimedia lab, audiovisual recording rooms, a theater and a Game Center.
 In addition, the library houses the Mary E. Ambler Archives, which include primary source material documenting the history of Lindenwood and the surrounding area.
 The Library is also a member of the MOBIUS consortium, which provides students access to over 14 million book titles throughout the state of Missouri.
 If an item is not available through MOBIUS, patrons may use Lindenwood Library‘s Inter-Library Loan service.

 Lindenwood Library‘s dedicated staff is available to help patrons navigate the wealth of traditional print and electronic resources that it offers.
 The library staff has developed a series of workshops, class presentations, and study guides to assist users.
 The Lindenwood librarians are available during all library hours to assist patrons with whatever their research needs might be.
 Reference librarians may be contacted in person, by phone, by email, or by virtual chat.